Angewandte Psychologie: Content

-Receptions of Theodor Erismann

-As there are no receptions or reviews of the book "Angewandte Psychologie" itself, the focus of this section will lie on Erismann himself.
+Reception

 Theodor Erismann has been a rather popular psychologist during his life.
 He researched a lot on the topic of eyesight and blindness, especially with his colleague Ivo Kohler.
 Ivo Kohler himself wrote Erismann's memorial, which is published on the webpage of the University of Innsbruck where Erismann mainly worked during his academic career.
-His findings of the "Goggle Experiments" still are highly influential and relevant today.
+His findings of the "Goggle Experiments" are still highly influential and relevant today.
 He published around a dozen books, which found great appreciation.
 Furthermore, Erismann was elected as the president of the Academic Society for Psychotherapy and Applied Psychology which thus underlines his great influence for psychology during his time.

 Erismann was not only perceived as a psychologist, but also as a philosopher.
 As Kohler put it himself:

 "Man würde aber Erismann unrecht tun, ihn nur als einen originellen Experimentator und Empiriker zu feiern, er war ein ebenso interessierter und leidenschaftlicher Philosoph."
 (Loose translation in English: "Rather to only celebrate Erismann as an original researcher and empiricist, it is important to be aware that he was also an interested and passionate philosopher").

-This suggests the variability and flexibility of Erismann.